If you run your own business, you may be wondering if it’s worth investing time and money attending workshops and conferences.

 5.You create content opportunities (and save money)

-I’ve met dozens of experts at live events who’ve ended up being guests on my podcast and/or delivering masterclasses to my membership community the Love Marketing membership – saving me tons of time (and money) in the process.
+I’ve met dozens of experts at live events who’ve ended up being guests on my podcast and/or delivering masterclasses to my membership community the Build Your Audience membership – saving me tons of time (and money) in the process.

 These include: Ian Anderson Gray (Facebook Live), Livestream Katya (Livestreaming), Colin Gray (podcasting), Gavin Bell (Facebook Ads), Kate McQuillan (Content Marketing), Phil Pallen (branding), Julie Christie (Photography), Pete Matthew (Business Blogging), Chris Marr (Content Marketing), Amy Woods (Content Repurposing) & Lucy Hall (social media).